labgrid-project/labgrid/doc/overview.rst

 Each place can have aliases to simplify accessing a specific board (which might be moved between generic places).
-It also has comment, which is used to store a short description of the connected board.
+It also has a comment, which is used to store a short description of the connected board.

 Finally, a place is configured with one or more `resource matches`.